 After I woke up on October the 16th, I had a new unread email from Offensive Security in my inbox.
 It was a perfect start of the day knowing that I had passed the horrifying 48 hour OSCE exam.
-Cracking the Perimeter is a great course.
+Cracking the Perimeter was a great course.
 It was a hard journey and I learned a lot, especially about assembly, shellcoding and buffer overflows.
 I’m not saying that the course is only about buffer overflows, but out of the nine modules, you are staring at assembly code in a debugger in six of them.
-The three other modules were about web attacks and man-in-the-middle network attack.
+The three other modules were about advanced web and man-in-the-middle network attacks.
 These modules were great and I really wanted more of them.

-Lastly I want to say that the course might be old, and many techniques covered won’t work with modern operating systems and new anti malware solutions.
+Lastly, I want to say that the course might be old, and many techniques covered won’t work with modern operating systems and new anti malware solutions.
 However, you should always learn the fundamental principles before exploring advanced techniques.

 Now back to the waiting room for AWE/OSCEE and AWAE/OSWE to come as online courses.